 For more information on how you can support our work, please see here.

-After many years of tireless and resolute campaigning on our part along with TDs and Senators, the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016 was signed into law by President Michael D. Higgins on the 11th February 2016.
+After many years of resolute campaigning on our part along with TDs and Senators, the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016 was signed into law by President Michael D. Higgins on the 11th February 2016.
+However, there is still work to do.

 Since 1994, IPRT has played a central role in maintaining pressure on Government to end the detention of children in the prison system in Ireland.